 What is Aggravated Assault in Texas?

 Aggravated assault occurs when a person causes serious bodily injury to another by assault, uses or displays a deadly weapon during an assault, or threatens another while exhibiting a deadly weapon.
-Of all three definitions, the last one may be the most surprising because it allows a person to be charged with a second degree felony without causing any injury.
+The last definition may be the most surprising because it allows a person to be charged with a second degree felony without causing any injury.

 How is Aggravated Assault Defined in Texas?